1914 Auckland Rugby League season: Myers Cup championship

+Statistics

+Including the knockout games there were 28 first grade games played with 109 tries, 39 conversions, 59 penalties, 3 drop goals, and 3 goals from a mark.
+The average number of points per game was 19.1, with 3.9 tries per game.
+With 39 conversions from 109 attempts the successful percentage was 35.8.
+These were decreases on the previous season where 22 points had been scored per game and the conversion percentage was 49 versus the current season of 39.

 Myers Cup standings

 The standings include the final between North Shore and Ponsonby won by North Shore by 13 points to 2.

 Myers Cup fixtures

 Round 1

 Otahuhu's beginning to senior rugby league got off to an inauspicious start when they began their match with just nine players.
 At halftime they were brought up to a full thirteen when substitutes arrived.
 Percy Williams who had previously represented Auckland at rugby union before being signed by Wigan where he played from 1910 to 1913 had returned to Auckland.
 He had played for New Zealand on their tour of Australia as a late addition mid tour.
 He turned out for the City Rovers and played his debut match against Otahuhu.
+Bill Walsh debuted for Ponsonby but broke a bone in his foot.
+For Grafton, Alan Douglas Gibbs Dawson debuted for them at fullback.
+He had been a successful athlete at Auckland Grammar School and a member of the College Rifles rugby club before switching to rugby league.
+He played 4 matches for Grafton during the year and in 1915 enlisted in the war.
+He was killed on April 25 (ANZAC DAY), 1915 at Gallipoli.